sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Conformance
 This specification defines requirements for the following components:
-- OpenID Connect 1.0 relying parties (also known as OpenID Clients)
+- OpenID Connect 1.0 Relying Parties (also known as OpenID Clients)
-- OpenID Connect 1.0 identity providers (also known as OpenID Providers)
+- OpenID Connect 1.0 Identity Providers (also known as OpenID Providers)

 The specification also defines features for interaction between these components:
-- Relying party to identity provider
+- Relying Party to Identity Provider

 This profile is based upon the International Government Assurance Profile (iGov) for OpenID Connect 1.0 [iGOV.OpenID] as published by the OpenID Foundation